 By Dr. Margaret Fortune

-EDITOR’S NOTE: Dr. Margaret Fortune is the President/CEO of Fortune School, a network of K-12 public charter schools in Sacramento, California she founded to close the African American achievement gap in her hometown.
-Dr. Fortune has been an education adviser to two California Governors.
-She is secretary-treasurer of California State National Action Network, a national civil rights organization.
+EDITOR’S NOTE: Dr. Margaret Fortune is the president/CEO of Fortune School, a network of K-12 public charter schools based in Sacramento, California she founded to close the African American Achievement gap in her hometown.
+Dr. Fortune has been an education advisor to two California governors.
+She is on the board of National Action Network Sacramento, an affiliate of Rev. Al Sharpton’s national civil rights organization.